-Sometimes, instead of serving a traditional sit-down dinner, my family likes to serve appetizers for the holidays.
-I like making an array of appetizers, so I offer a variety of foods without overeating.
+My family sometimes likes to serve appetizers for the holidays instead of a traditional sit-down dinner.
+I like making an array of vegan appetizers, so I offer a variety of foods without overeating.

 I favor a menu with appetizers only for a fun change of pace.
 But then, when I serve delicious finger foods, it's less stressful and inexpensive.
-The trick, however, is to choose delightful appetizer recipes that mimic a traditional menu.
+However, the trick is choosing delightful appetizer recipes that mimic a traditional menu.

-My daughter, also vegan, hosted Christmas last year, requesting everyone bring a vegan appetizer or dessert to share.
-Not only was her party a huge success, but everyone enjoyed trying a variety of foods and later exchanged recipes.
+My vegan daughter hosted Christmas last year, requesting everyone bring a vegan appetizer or dessert to share.
+Her party was a huge success, and everyone enjoyed trying various foods and later exchanged recipes.

 Even though I enjoy serving my favorite appetizers, providing various vegan appetizers your guests love is essential.

 For that reason, when planning all appetizers for the holidays, keep these categories in mind: